agungTuanany/NodeJS_course_by_maximillian/chapter-23-working-with-rest-apis-the-basic/README.md

 something if that is actually allowed and it will come back to that.

 These are HTTP method we'll works with.
 The method we typically work with when building a REST API.
-Especially the first five ones the orange ones are important.
+Especially the first five ones; the orange ones are important.

 I also want to highlight, that in theory you can do whatever you want when